dzcpy/transliteration/README.md

 ```

 ### Caveats
 `transliteration` supports almost all common languages whereas there might be quirks in some specific languages.
-For example Kanji characters in Japanese will be translierated as Chinese Pinyin.
-I couldn't find a better way to distinguash Chinese Hanzi and Japanese Kanji.
+For example, Kanji characters in Japanese will be transliterated as Chinese Pinyin.
+I couldn't find a better way to distinguish Chinese Hanzi and Japanese Kanji.
 So if you would like to romanize Japanese Kanji, please consider [kuroshiro](https://github.com/hexenq/kuroshiro.js).

-If you find any issues, please raise a github issue.
+If you find any issues, please raise a GitHub issue.
 Thanks!

 ### License
 MIT